 5. Join a community.
 Being able to learn in a judgement-free environment is invaluable.
-I was terrified at my first A Girl & A Gun Girl’s Night Out (GNO) at the range — I don’t know if I was more scared of shooting, meeting other women, or looking stupid.
-The experience, however, changed my life.
-I found resources of women who could answer my questions, offer encouragement, and endless training tips that helped me feel more empowered and confident.
-If you live near a local chapter of A Girl & A Gun, you can have trigger time with your new girlfriends.
-If you don’t have a chapter near you, you can join our eChapter and take advantage of many training tools, such as the Shooting Journal that works as a personal instructor and friend to guide you through educational material and over a dozen drills.
+If you live near a local chapter of A Girl & A Gun, go to an event to meet women who can answer your questions, offer encouragement, and give endless training tips that will help you feel more empowered and confident.
+If you don’t have a chapter near you, you can join the A Girl & A Gun eChapter and take advantage of many training tools, such as the Shooting Journal that works as a personal instructor and friend to guide you through educational material and over a dozen drills.
 You can also join the Facebook group for other eChapter members, so you have the same camaraderie and support as if they were in your own backyard.

 When disaster strikes, it can motivate you to buy your first gun.
 The good news is that gun prices are lower than they have been in a decade, so you can find the right model for your hand and needs.
 Ammunition availability varies from time to time, but when it is hard to find, you can always seize the opportunity for dry-fire practice.
 And there are more accessories and gear options for women than ever before.
 A Girl & A Gun has caring and certified instructors throughout the country, and if there is not a chapter near you, we probably have a colleague that we can recommend to help you in your journey.